-This semester long course is designed to provide students interested in careers in marketing, management, design, and/or sales a preview of collegiate studies in Marketing.
-With a focus on economics, human resources and business foundations, emphasis is placed on oral and written communications, problem solving, and critical thinking skills as they relate to selling, promotion, pricing, purchasing, marketing information management, product/service planning, distribution, financing, business ethics, social responsibility, and risk management.
-Students engage in a semester long project culminating in the development of a Marketing Plan and creative visual campaign for an original product, concept, or service.
+This semester long course is designed to provide students interested in careers in marketing and/or sales a preview of collegiate studies in Marketing.
+With a focus on marketing strategies and business foundations, emphasis is placed on oral and written communications, problem solving, and critical thinking skills as they relate to selling, promotion, pricing, purchasing, marketing information management, product/service planning, distribution, financing, business ethics, social responsibility, and risk management.
+Students engage in a semester long project of selling a product in the Panthers' Den school store with the profits being donated to the school wide Pantheron event to gain practice in the development of a Marketing Plan and creative visual campaign for a product, concept, or service.